-Today marks the anniversary of the day in 1919 when Irish trade union hero and social activist James “Big Jim” Larkin was arrested in New York.
+Today (Jan 21) marks the birthday of Irish trade union hero and social activist James “Big Jim” Larkin.
 Although most associate him with the famous Dublin Lockout of 1913, not many know that while he was jailed in New York, after a trial in 1920, he was visited by a big fan – the comedy genius Charlie Chaplin, who gifted his wife a pair of slippers.

 While many will know Larkin best through his statue – arms outstretched – just outside the GPO on O’Connell Street in Dublin, many will not know that down in Waterville, County Kerry, there’s a statue of Mr Chaplin, to mark where he spent many a happy summer vacation.

 Larkin, born to Irish parents in Liverpool, England in 1876, grew up in poverty.
 He later moved to Burren in County Down, where he worked a variety of jobs before taking up his calling full-time as a trade union organizer in 1905.
 In 1907 Big Jim moved to Belfast and founded the Irish Transport and General Workers' Union, the Irish Labour Party, and later the Workers' Union of Ireland.

 In 1913 he achieved notable success in the Dublin Lockout, dealing with industrial disputes through strikes and the boycotting of goods.
 The two main employers involved were Guinness and the Dublin United Tramway Company.
 While the employees were, for the most part, skilled employees, Larkin’s aim was to also unionize unskilled workers.
 His famous slogan was “A fair day's work for a fair day's pay.”